Battle of Alegría de Pío: Ambush at Alegría de Pío

-Shortly after midnight on December 5, the rebel column had halted to rest for the night at a sugarcane field on a plantation the rebels would later find was owned by the sugar baron Julio Lobo, feasting on the sugarcane from the field to replenish their hunger caused by the lack of food, revealing their precense to enemy forces.
+Shortly after midnight on December 5, the rebel column had halted to rest for the night at a sugarcane field on a plantation the rebels would later find was owned by the sugar baron Julio Lobo, feasting on the sugarcane from the field to replenish their hunger caused by the lack of food, revealing their presence to enemy forces.
 The rebels, tired from the seasickness on the overcrowded Granma voyage and with blisters on their feet from marching, decided to rest for the night in an adjacent forest.
 As the rebels rested, their guide had abandoned them, telling nearby soldiers of the presence and location of the rebels.
 By this point, the rebels had abandoned nearly all of their medical supplies, rations, weapons and ammunition, making them extremely vulnerable.
 The rebels also did not properly post sentries around their makeshift camp as they rested, further increasing their vulnerability.
 In the morning, a Piper aircraft had scouted out their location, however the rebels did not take any notice to this.
 At 4:00 in the afternoon, they were ambushed by the Cuban military, after which chaos ensued for the rebels.

 After the shooting began, most of the rebels had fled in the direction of the sugar field as most of the firing was coming from the forest in which they slept.
 However, the cane field provided little cover, causing casualties to rapidly increase.
-Fidel tried to organize his men, however, in the chaos, the cohesion and order of his unit had been entirely destroyed, and he was only able to organize 8 of his men to follow him on his retreat.
+Fidel tried to organize his men, however, in the chaos, the cohesion and order of his unit had been entirely destroyed, and he was only able to organize eight of his men to follow him on his retreat.
 Meanwhile, the smaller contingent which was fighting in the forest, including Che Guevara, Camilo Cienfuegos, Juan Almeida and Ramiro Valdes, among others, fared slightly better.
 However, many, including Guevara, had been heavily wounded, and they too were scattered into different groups.

 Aftermath

-In the aftermath of the battle, many of the rebels in the battle broke off into groups of 3 to 4 in what turned from a retreat into a rout for the rebels.
+In the aftermath of the battle, many of the rebels in the battle broke off into groups of three to four in what turned from a retreat into a rout for the rebels.
 Many of these groups would end up being captured and executed in the following days.
 In addition, in both the Cuban and international media, it was widely reported that the rebels as a whole had been eliminated, with Fidel Castro having also been killed in the battle.
-It is disputed exactly how many of the rebels survived the attack, with some estimates going as low as a meager 12 survivors, however, most sources indicate around 20-22 had survived.
+It is disputed exactly how many of the rebels survived the attack, with some estimates going as low as a meager twelve survivors, however, most sources indicate around 20-22 had survived.
 However, in the following month, the guerillas trekked further east, and launched raids such as at La Plata and Arroyo del Infierno, which helped the guerillas gather supplies and regain lost morale.